ByAUJay

 Developer experience: API-first, SDK-backed

-HP’s developer platform exposes “verification primitives” so you can integrate checks without becoming a ZK expert.
-The north-star metric for the platform is “Time to First Verify” in about 15 minutes. (docs.humanity.org)
+HP's developer platform offers “verification primitives” that make it easy to integrate checks without needing to be a ZK whiz.
+The main goal here is to get you to the “Time to First Verify” in roughly 15 minutes.
+Check it out here: (docs.humanity.org).

-- What’s live: A simple REST endpoint to verify whether a wallet belongs to a unique, palm-verified human.
+- What’s new: We’ve got a straightforward REST endpoint that checks if a wallet is truly owned by a unique, palm-verified human.

 - Headers: X-HP-API-Key